 Gynaecomastia is a benign condition that causes enlarged breast tissue in men and boys.
 While it is most common in teenage boys and older men, the condition is present in any age group.
 Often referred to as ‘man boobs’, the condition can cause feelings of anxiety and self-consciousness.

-If you have gynaecomastia and desire surgery, we at Suffolk Breast Practice are committed to ensuring you receive the highest quality advice and care possible.
+If you are looking for gynaecomastia surgery in Ipswich, Suffolk, we at Suffolk Breast Practice are committed to ensuring you receive the highest quality advice and care possible.
 Surgery for gynaecomastia can provide a number of benefits, including a decrease in the size of the breast.

 There are several causes of gynaecomastia.
 Obesity is a very common cause of the condition; if you are obese, you naturally have an excess of body fat and, therefore, have higher levels of oestrogen.
 This can cause an enlargement of the breast tissue.

 Puberty is another common cause of gynaecomastia due to the fluctuation of hormones.
 Puberty can alter the levels of testosterone and oestrogen in the body.
 If you have higher levels of oestrogen compared to testosterone, this will cause your breast or breasts to enlarge.
 Gynaecomastia caused by puberty will usually decrease as a boy grows older.

 Aside from boys, gynaecomastia is common in older men.
 This is because older men typically have more body fat and, which results in more oestrogen.
 Other causes can include lifestyle choices, such as alcohol consumption, and side effects of certain medications.